2. Gaussian Mixture Models#

 Why is this family of distributions relevant to this course?

-The exponential family has a direct connection to graphical models, which are a formalism favored by many people to visualize machine learning models, and the way individual components interact with each other.
-As such they are highly instructive, and at the same time foundational to many probabilistic approaches covered in this course.
+The exponential family has a direct connection to graphical models, which are a formalism favored by many people to visualize machine learning models and the way individual components interact with each other.
+As such, they are highly instructive and, at the same time, foundational to many probabilistic approaches covered in this course.

 Let’s inspect the practical example of the Gaussian distribution to see how the theory translates into practice.
 Taking the probability density function which we have also previously worked with